What Is Insight And Analytics?

 Simply put, insight and analytics is the process of taking a source of data and gaining a better understanding of what this data means; the outcome of analytical behaviour can lead to insight.
 What does this mean for modern business?

-Data is growing, businesses and organisations are overwhelmed with the amount of data that they can collect and receive from various sources.
+Data is growing, businesses and organizations are overwhelmed with the amount of data that they can collect and receive from various sources.
 Without data analytics and data insight, this data is often useless, costly to store and can make data management difficult.

 Understanding Data Discovery

 Data reporting tools are one step to gaining data insight, but the real value of data discovery lies in the ability to tier data.
-Data discovery gives an understanding of what data exists, where it is stored, the age of data and can even help organisations understand when data was last accessed and how often.
+Data discovery gives an understanding of what data exists, where it is stored, the age of data and can even help organizations understand when data was last accessed and how often.
 Different data from different sources will help give rise to different pieces of information and lead to different insights.
-For organisations who are business facing (B2B) the tangible benefits that can be gained from data discovery and data analytics will vary vastly from organisations who are end-user focused (B2C).
+For organizations who are business facing (B2B) the tangible benefits that can be gained from data discovery and data analytics will vary vastly from organisations who are end-user focused (B2C).
 Market leaders such as Google and Amazon are well-known for their ability to take data (enormous amounts of data at that) and turn it into an insight that will help them to make a new product or feature and continue as the market leader.